rng-guy/NFSMWBartender/README.txt

 remove the optional missing textures, as the game does not ever use them without this mod.

 To UPDATE this mod, uninstall it and repeat the installation process above.
-Whenever you do, make sure to replace ALL old configuration files properly!
+Whenever you update this mod, make sure to replace ALL old configuration files!